nedmah/nedmah/README.md

 ## Hi there 👋

-My I'm Denis and I'm Android-developer, specializing in Kotlin.
+I'm Denis and I'm Android-developer, specializing in Kotlin.

 ### 🛠
 - **Languages:** Kotlin, Java